SHARON’S BLOG

 3. Let’s Participate

-Here’s a list of all the sports in the Tokyo 2020 Summer Olympics from the official Tokyo 2020 Olympics Website.
+Here’s a list of all the sports in the Paris 2024 Summer Olympics from the official Olympics Website.
 There are over forty!
 Click on any of the icons to learn more about each sport and the athletes involved in it.

 • Which sport is your favorite to watch?
 Explain your choice.